kakilian/artworks/README.md

 - The journey from ```Heroku -> Render -> Cloudinary``` gave me deep insight into media storage strategies in Django.
 It wasn't the shortest route, but it got the job done and gave me real-world deployment skills.

 ---
+---

+## Personal Reflection

+Last year, after the sudden loss of a dear friend, finding my way back to coding was one of the hardest things I’ve had to do.
+The road was full of personal hurdles.
+Although my passion for creating never left me, my ability to focus and grow my skills was deeply affected.

+This project represents more than just an assignment — it’s the result of a long, frustrating period where I had to push through exhaustion, grief, full-time work, and being a mum.
+I poured my heart into this app, often working through the night, running on two hours of sleep, and still showing up again the next day.
+What you see here is built from love, sweat, and tears.

+I had no mentor during this project.
+Everything you see has been created through pure grit, late nights, and what I’ve learned through past hackathons.
+I did reach out to a former teacher, Matt Rugen, who reminded me of the Atomic Django structure — a best practice I had initially overlooked.
+While I deeply value its importance, I realized, with only seven days left before submission, that it was too late to restructure everything without compromising stability.
+That said, I did apply Atomic structure in creating a separate app for the newsletter feature, and it instantly felt smoother and more maintainable.

+If I could go back and refactor the whole project to be fully Atomic, I would — and I still might.
+But for now, I’ve kept the main logic inside the `artworks` app for practicality and time reasons.

+Thank you for taking the time to walk through this journey with me — not just the code, but everything it took to get here.

 ## Connect with Me